 If you’re put in a spot where you need to answer difficult questions don’t feel emotion.
 If you’re feeling upset chances are you’re physically tense and you need to open your throat.
 (Ask me-I teach you how.)
 Make your focus only the other person.
 “I’m totally here for you.
 I can understand you want this done ASAP.
 I will do this to the best of my ability.
 It’s in your best interest for me to be very thorough here.”
 When you say this with a smooth, resonant voice you become the Credible Authority.

-This probably should’ve been first on the “Dealing with Difficult Questions” list.
+This probably should’ve been first on the “How to Answer Difficult Questions” list.
 Pausing is sooooo effective.
 It makes you the winner.
-We are so quick to answer people that we end up not coming across as the highly sophisticated, confident people that we need to be to get the job done properly.
+We are so quick to answer people that we end up not coming across as the highly sophisticated, confident people that we need to be in order to get the job done properly.

 When someone poses a difficult question to you, turn your body to them, look them in the eye and smile.
 Take a breath in and then answer.
 Those 3 or 4 seconds seem like an eternity to you until you get used to it.
 But they’re not an eternity to your listeners.
 If they’re long enough the pauses will just drum up enough mystique and respect.